 After your child has become comfortable with flushing the toilet and sitting on the potty chair, you may begin teaching your child to go to the bathroom.
-Keep your child in loose, easily removable pants.
+Try these tips as you teach them.

-Place your child on the potty chair whenever he or she signals the need to go to the bathroom.
-Your child’s facial expression may change when he or she feels the need to urinate or to have a bowel movement.
-Your child may stop any activity he or she is engaged in when he or she feels the need to go to the bathroom.
+- Place your child on the potty chair whenever they signal the need to go to the bathroom.
+Their facial expression may change when they feel the need to urinate or to have a bowel movement.
+They may stop any activity they are engaged in when they feel the need to go.

 What about training pants?

 Some doctors disagree about whether to use disposable training pants.
 Some think that training pants may confuse children and make them think it is okay to use them like diapers.
 This may slow the toilet training process.
 Others think training pants may be a helpful step when you are training your child.
 Sometimes, training pants are used at nighttime, when it is more difficult for a child to control their bladder.

 Should I reward my child for using the potty?